Wild Peaches

 Description/Taste

-Wild peaches are small, with a rounded base, roughly 3 to 4 centimeters in diameter.
-They have a thin, fuzzy, greenish-yellow skin that develops a subtle red blush once mature.
-The flesh is a light yellow with a slight red staining around the freestone pit in the center.
-Wild peaches offer a mildly sweet flavor that is more tart and acidic.
+Wild peaches are small fruits with a rounded base, measuring approximately 3 to 4 centimeters in diameter.
+They feature a thin, fuzzy, greenish-yellow skin that develops a subtle red blush when mature.
+The flesh is light yellow with a slight red staining around the freestone pit in the center.
+The pit of Wild peaches is usually smaller and smoother compared to the rougher and larger pits of domesticated varieties, exhibiting a more almond-like appearance without the deep grooves and ridges.
+Wild peaches have an intense, earthy aroma, often carrying a slightly musky or almond-like scent.
+Their flavor is typically more tart and less sweet than cultivated peaches, offering a mix of sweet and sour notes with a slightly bitter aftertaste due to compounds like amygdalin in the kernels.

 Seasons/Availability